zook9549/SeasonalSnapshots/README.md

 The biggest pain in the ass will be your Nest camera install!
 Once that is done, you can get to work here.
 ### Nest API Setup
 * Go to https://console.developers.nest.com/ and setup a new OAuth client.
   * No need to put in a redirect URL.
-While that app is setup for the callback, it's unnecessary.
-Your end goal is to get the token which doesn't expire until you general a new token or a bagillion years (whatever comes first).
-Since this app wasn't built for general reusability across Nest clients (v2 perhaps?), you don't have to be too concerned with the robustness of this step.
+While the app is setup for the callback, it's unnecessary.
+Your end goal is to get the token which doesn't expire until you generate a new token or a bagillion years (whatever comes first).
+Since this app wasn't built for general reusability across Nest clients (v2 perhaps), you don't have to be too concerned with the robustness of this step.
   * From the generated OAuth client setup, go to the URL provided.
 Login in with you Nest account (the one tied to your cameras).
 You will general a PIN.
 Save this.
   * Using your favorite web service client (I used Postman), generate a call to https://api.home.nest.com/oauth2/access_token.
 It will need to be a post and your Body parameters (not headers) will need to include grant_type, code (the PIN), client_id, and client_secret.
 The Nest docs are decent on these steps.
 The response will give you your access_token.
 This is your key to the kingdom.
 Save this and you will use Jasypt to encrypt in a later step.
-  * Go ahead and run atest with your token at https://developer-api.nest.com.
+  * Go ahead and run a test with your token at https://developer-api.nest.com.
 Pass in your access_token in the header (according to Nest API docs).
 You should get a response back with your camera information in JSON format.
   * Test out the field returned from snapshot_url.
 You should get an up-to-the-moment pic from your camera.
-Interesting enough, this link is preauthorized so anybody could creep up on you.
+Interesting enough, this link is preauthorized so anybody could creep on you.
 I'm sure it expires quickly (?) but I didn't test it out.
 ### Sunrise Sunset API
   * Nothing fancy here.
 No authentication needed.
 You will just need to snag your latitude/longitude.
 I used Google Maps for this.
 You don't need to be uber-precise.
 Just your general timezone.
   * https://api.sunrise-sunset.org/json?lat={latitude}&lng=-{longitude}